Learn how OPTIMAL SYSTEMS built a cloud-native platform from scratch on CockroachDB

 Nikola says that the OCR and AI systems can crash, and they do crash.
 This is why OPTIMAL SYSTEMS uses CockroachDB as a recovery point.
-Since all document information are safely stored in CockroachDB from the beginning, they can reconstruct any document after a crash with zero data loss. "
+Since all document information is safely stored in CockroachDB from the beginning, they can reconstruct any document after a crash with zero data loss.

 “Every system will fail at some point, it is not the question if, but how to cope with failure.
 For us, data loss is not an option.
 Thanks to CockroachDB, we can recover the entire system.
 It’s our single source of truth – and that’s a huge benefit.” - Nikola Milanovic

 This newly developed technology stack is called yuuvis® Momentum.
 It enables their customers to develop, deploy and operate powerful, domain- and customer-specific information management applications on premise.
 It’s fast and helps them save money with little effort.